memfault/interrupt/_drafts/embedded-async-rust.md

 on.
 One other note is that the `pin`s here are GPIO pins and not the Rust future `Pin` type we discussed earlier.

-It likes like the core of this function is in another castle!
+It looks like the core of this function is in another castle!
 Let's take a look at the [`ExtiInputFuture`](https://github.com/embassy-rs/embassy/blob/c7ec45a004750f590c1d9ea4a721972efe133b8e/embassy-stm32/src/exti.rs#L202) struct, and see if we can learn anything interesting.